 On May 20, 2021 we announced that we had received an EMA PRIME designation for CTI-1601 in FA.
 Through PRIME, the EMA offers early and proactive support to medicine developers to optimize the generation of robust data on a medicine's benefits and risks and enable accelerated assessment of medicines applications so that these medicines can reach patients earlier.
-The PRIME designation was based on both non-clinical data as well as tolerability data from the CTI-1601 Phase 1 program in patients with FA.
+The PRIME designation was based on both pre-clinical data as well as tolerability data from the CTI-1601 Phase 1 program in patients with FA.

-In May 2021, we reported positive topline data from our Phase 1 FA program after completing dosing of the single ascending dose ("SAD") trial in December 2020 and of the multiple ascending dose ("MAD") trial in March 2021.
+In May 2021, we reported positive top-line data from our Phase 1 FA program after completing dosing of the SAD trial in December 2020 and of the MAD trial in March 2021.
 Data from these trials demonstrate proof-of-concept by showing that daily subcutaneous injections of CTI-1601 for up to 13 days resulted in dose-dependent increases in FXN levels from baseline compared to placebo in all evaluated tissues (buccal cells, skin, and platelets).
 FXN levels achieved in peripheral tissues (buccal cells) following daily 50 mg and 100 mg subcutaneous injections of CTI-1601 were at or in excess of FXN levels that would be expected in phenotypically normal heterozygous carriers.
-There were no serious adverse events ("SAEs") associated with either the MAD or SAD trials.
+There were no SAEs associated with either the MAD or SAD trials.